Art and dementia

-The use of art in dementia care is a valuable tool in enriching the lives of people with dementia.
+The use case of art in dementia care is a valuable tool in enriching and enhancing the lives of people with dementia.

 Background

-Being engaged with visual and performing arts provides opportunities for people with dementia to express themselves creatively.
-Through the process of creating an image or participating in a song for example, a person with dementia may access long or short term memories.
-Being engaged in the arts may provide an access to emotions, self-exploration, thoughts, dreams and hopes.
+Being engaged with visual arts and performing arts provides opportunities for people with dementia to express themselves creatively.
+Through the process of creating an image or participating in a song, for example, a person with dementia may access long-term memories or short-term memories.
+Being engaged in the arts may provide access to emotions, self-exploration, thoughts, dreams and hopes.

-While scientists are racing to find a cure, according to the Alzheimer Society of Canada, about half a million Canadians were living with dementia in 2009.
+While scientists are racing to find a cure, according to the Alzheimer Society of Canada, about half a million Canadians were living with dementia in 2009, and this number is expected to rise to 1 million by 2030.
 The arts provide a non-pharmaceutical approach that helps alleviate anxiety and confusion and provide some respite for people with dementia and their caregivers.
 Being engaged in the arts is a positive way of maintaining or improving one's quality of life, especially those who live with dementia.

+Types of artistic therapy for dementia

+Different forms of art (visual arts, music, etc.) are used for therapy with dementia patients.
+The forms of art therapy for dementia are numerous and, according to one 2018 study, can include active and/or passive engagement in the arts through "literary (e.g., reading aloud, poetry reciting, or creative writing); performing (e.g., music, dance, theatre) and visual (e.g., gallery visits, making art)" engagement, along with, arguably, hobbies such as gardening, needlework, and cooking.

+Music therapy

+The Alzheimer's Association in the US mentions that music can be very beneficial for those with Alzheimer's specifically.
+Music therapy can be especially powerful as, in many cases, "the medium of art provides access to an otherwise-unreachable personal history and identity."

+The Alzheimer's Association notes some specific guidelines for those looking to incorporate music into care: